launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 <a name="getFeatureFlags"></a>
 # **getFeatureFlags**
-> FeatureFlags getFeatureFlags(projectKey, env, summary, archived, tag)
+> FeatureFlags getFeatureFlags(projectKey, env, summary, archived, limit, number, filter, sort, tag)

 Get a list of all features in the given project.